 If you stay in DoD Preferred commercial lodging, you will receive a customer satisfaction questionnaire after your trip.
 We encourage you to complete this survey as the information provided will help shape the future enhancements to the program.
 If you would like to submit feedback on privatized or DoD lodging (government) facilities, please submit a Travel Assistance Center help ticket (via TraX).
 We also encourage you to share your feedback or concerns with the management of the lodging facility during your stay.

-If you do not have access to DTS (or MyTravel), you should contact your TMC to make privatized and commercial lodging reservations.
+If you do not have access to DTS, you should contact your TMC to make privatized and commercial lodging reservations.